SameemC/architecture-analytics-mcp/README.md

 A suite of three open-source MCP (Model Context Protocol) tools that make your firm's project database conversational through Claude.

-Architecture firms accumulate years of project data — comparable fees, phase durations, staffing patterns, burn rates — but that data sits locked in SQL tables that project managers don't query.
+Architecture firms accumulate years of project data (comparable fees, phase durations, staffing patterns, burn rates) but that data sits locked in SQL tables that project managers don't query.
 These tools close that gap.
 Ask questions in plain language, get answers grounded in your own historical record.